MicrosoftDocs/azure-docs/articles/azure-monitor/app/convert-classic-resource.md

 * Faster data ingestion via Log Analytics streaming ingestion.

 > [!NOTE]
-> After migrating, you will be able to query Application Insights telemetry independently, even if you point multiple Application Insights resources to the same Log Analytics workspace.
-Additionally, you will be able to aggregate telemetry across multiple Application Insights resources as needed by writing your query in the Log Analytics workspace.
+> After migrating to a workspace-based Application Insights resource, you will still be able to query Application Insights telemetry independently, even though telemetry will be aggregated across multiple Application Insights resources in the Log Analytics workspace.

 ## Migration process